ChurchillV/hng-task-2/README.md

   </Router>
 );
 ```
+As always, push all these changes to your Github repo <br>
 After this, you should be able to view your app live via Github pages <br>
 Head on to `Settings` in your Repo page, head to `Pages` and you should see the link to your app